Michael Votta, Jr.

 He currently serves as Director of Bands at the University of Maryland where he holds the rank of Professor.
 Under his leadership, the UM Wind Orchestra has been invited to perform at the 2015 international conference of the World Association of Symphonic Bands and Ensembles as well as multiple national and divisional conferences of the College Band Directors National Association.
 UMWO has also performed with major artists such as the Baltimore Symphony Orchestra, the Orpheus Chamber Orchestra, Eighth Blackbird, the Imani Winds and Konshens the MC.
 UMWO has commissioned and premiered works by Clarice Assad, Stephen Jaffe, Andre Previn, Steven Mackey, Alvin Singleton, Daniel Bernard Roumain and numerous others.

 Votta has taught conducting seminars in the US, Israel and Canada, and has guest conducted and lectured throughout the world with organizations including the Beijing Wind Orchestra, the Prague Conservatory, the Eastman School of Music, the Cincinnati College-Conservatory of Music, the National Arts Camp at Interlochen, the Midwest Clinic and the Conductors Guild.

 His performances have been heard in broadcasts throughout the US, on Austrian National Radio (ÖRF), and Southwest German Television, and have been released internationally on the Primavera label.
 Numerous major composers including George Crumb, Christopher Rouse, Louis Andriessen, Karel Husa, Olly Wilson, Barbara Kolb, and Warren Benson have praised his performances of their works.

 His arrangements and editions for winds have been performed and recorded by university and professional wind ensembles in the US, Europe and Japan.
 He is also the author and editor of books and articles on wind literature and conducting.

-He is currently Vice-President of the College Band Directors National Association and has served as President of the Big Ten Band Directors Association, Editor of the CBDNA Journal, and as a member of the boards of the International Society for the Investigation of Wind Music (IGEB) and the Conductors Guild.
+He is currently President-Elect of the College Band Directors National Association and has served as President of the Big Ten Band Directors Association, Editor of the CBDNA Journal, and as a member of the boards of the International Society for the Investigation of Wind Music (IGEB) and the Conductors Guild.